Tiendung512/Detection-Cloud/README.md

 # Detection-Cloud
-"A school project of mine is based on research by S. Mohajerani and P. Saeedi.
+A school project of mine is based on research by S. Mohajerani and P. Saeedi.

 This is their paper:
 S. Mohajerani and P. Saeedi.
 "Cloud-Net: An End-to-end Cloud Detection Algorithm for Landsat 8 Imagery". (forthcoming) 2019, to appear at IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
 URL: https://arxiv.org/pdf/1901.10077.pdf